Kong/docs.konghq.com/app/konnect/org-management/okta-idp.md

 * When a user logs into {{site.konnect_short_name}} with their Okta account for the first time,
-{{site.konnect_short_name}} automatically provisions an account with the relevant permissions.
+{{site.konnect_short_name}} automatically provisions an account with the relevant roles.
-* If your org already has non-admin {{site.konnect_short_name}} users before mapping, on their next login they will be mapped to the roles defined by their Okta group membership.
+* If your org already has non-admin {{site.konnect_short_name}} users before mapping, on their next login they will be mapped to the teams defined by their Okta group membership.
 * An organization admin can view all registered users in
 {{site.konnect_short_name}},
-but cannot edit their roles from the {{site.konnect_short_name}} side.
-To manage automatically-created users, adjust user permissions through Okta, or adjust the role mapping.
+but cannot edit their team membership from the {{site.konnect_short_name}} side.
+To manage automatically-created users, adjust user permissions through Okta, or adjust the team mapping.

 Any changes to the mapped Okta groups on the Okta side are reflected in
 {{site.konnect_saas}}.
 For example:
 * Removing a user from a group in Okta also deactivates their
 {{site.konnect_short_name}} account.
-* Moving a user from one group to another changes their permissions in {{site.konnect_short_name}}
+* Moving a user from one group to another changes their team in {{site.konnect_short_name}}
-to align with the new group-to-role mapping.
+to align with the new group-to-team mapping.

 1. Referring to the [token preview](#test-claims-and-find-groups-for-mapping)
 in Okta, locate the Okta groups you want to map.